-There are several ways to obtain an ONNX model, including selecting popular pre-trained models from the ONNX Model Zoo, exporting/converting an existing model trained on another framework (including PyTorch/Caffe2, CNTK, Keras, Scikit-Learn, Tensorflow, Chainer, and more), or training a new model using services such as Azure Machine Learning or Azure Custom Vision Service.
-We will demystify the process and show several examples of how this can be done easily.
+Henry Zeng, Klein Hu, and Emma Ning discuss the scenarios that ONNX enables with a technical overview of the format itself.
+You can obtain an ONNX model in several ways, including selecting popular pretrained models from the ONNX Model Zoo, exporting or converting an existing model trained on another framework (including PyTorch/Caffe2, CNTK, Keras, sci-kit learn, TensorFlow, Chainer, and more), or training a new model using services such as Azure Machine Learning or Azure Custom Vision Service.
+Henry, Klein, and Emma demystify the process and show several examples of how this can be done easily.

 The ONNX model can then be operationalized using an inference runtime such as ONNX Runtime on a variety of hardware endpoints.
-Hardware companies are plugging in their accelerators to provide maximum efficiency in latency and resource utilization on cloud and edge.
-We will discuss how Intel, NVidia, and others are participating and the performance gains we are seeing on our own models at Microsoft.
+Hardware companies are plugging in accelerators to provide maximum efficiency in latency and resource utilization on cloud and edge.
+Henry, Klein, and Emma discuss how Intel, NVidia, and others are participating and the performance gains they’re seeing on the own models at Microsoft.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org